JSBmanD/docs/pages/emails/hootsuite.md

 !!! protip "Host deep link data for more than just emails"
     The Branch [Quick Link creator](/getting-started/creating-links/dashboard/) also scrapes your web URL for deep link data to make link creation even easier.
 [Hosting Deep Link Data](/getting-started/hosted-deep-link-data/guide/) on your website will make using Branch products easier in future.

-#### Deep linking settings for SMS
+#### Deep linking settings for email

-The following are all the possible settings you can configure for deep linking with SMS.
+The following are all the possible settings you can configure for deep linking with email.

 ##### Link Behavior